 They need to feel what it is that they are doing to others, and become inspired and motivated to grow and take their work to new levels.
 Otherwise they are like cooks who never taste any of their preparations.

 Massage can feel truly heavenly.
 A good session can change your energy in such a way that you feel like walking on clouds afterwards.
 Some non-physical symptoms can be that your mind clears up, your thoughts turn positive, your happiness level increases, and you feel light and energized.

 For many people, especially in cultures where touching is severely restricted, massage can be their only way to allow themselves to be touched, to drop their cultural indoctrination for a while and to just let go.

 This can also be very beneficial for people who are compulsive givers, who feel that they have to take care of everyone else.
 Massage can be an important way for them to turn the tables and just receive without having to or even being able to give back.
 It can be an important way to replenish their energy by just letting go and receiving.

-Thai Healing Massage Academy provides a wide range of home study video training programs which teach you the art of massage in a convenient and cost effective way.
+Thai Healing Massage Academy provides a wide range of online video training programs which teach you the art of Thai Massage in a convenient and cost effective way.